flaneurette/Wholefood-Cook-Eat-Shield/README.md

 ---

+### 🍖 Food Cooked in Aluminum
+- Risks: ⚠️ Potential aluminum leaching, especially with acidic foods (tomato, citrus, vinegar)
+- Who is at higher risk: 🧓 Elderly adults, people with kidney issues
+- Advice:
+  - Avoid prolonged cooking of acidic foods in aluminum foil or pans
+  - Use alternatives like stainless steel, cast iron, or glass for cooking acidic dishes
+  - Limit direct contact of highly acidic marinades with aluminum

 ## 👶🧓 Special Considerations for Infants & Elderly

 Some foods carry higher risks for people with **weaker immune systems**, including **infants under 1 year** and **elderly adults**.
 Follow these guidelines: